frankiefab100/Blockchain-Development-Resources/README.md

 Hands on Smart Contract Development with Solidity and Ethereum: From fundamentals to deployment - Randall Kanna & Dave Hoover

 The Spatial Web: How Web 3.0 Will Connect Humans, Machines, and AI to Transform the World - Gabriel Rene

+How to DeFi - Darren Lau et al

 The Blockchain Developer:  A practical guide  - Elad Elrom